marcows/osm-diaries-toc/README.md

 The detection of new comments is implemented by storing and comparing the language dependent comments link text.
 So it doesn't work if switching the website language.
 In this case, all comments will appear to be new again.

+To use this script in Firefox, you first need to install the Greasemonkey plugin for Firefox.
+To use it in Chrome, you need to install Tampermonkey.